Federal Election 2019

 Despite our sector’s strong contribution to Canada’s economy—$17.4B in real GDP and 249,000 jobs in 2017 (2019 RIAS Report)—farmers face regulatory burdens that threaten the growth and viability of our industry.
 These regulatory burdens on Canada’s fruit and vegetable farmers is a significant concern to the modernization of our sector.
 As a result, it is essential that farmers’ voices are heard, understood and acted upon in all government decisions that impact them—whether directly or indirectly—to ensure our long term competitiveness in the global market.

 CHC has identified key areas where government action is needed to improve the competitiveness of our sector.
-The fact sheets listed above will provide you with the information you need on these issues, as well as some talking points you can use.
+The fact sheets listed below will provide you with the information you need on these issues, as well as some talking points you can use.

 Pick an issue that matters to you and take action.
 Know what it is you want to change, and know that your opinion matters to your candidate.
 Fact sheets on some issues that might be important to you are listed below.